-The solenoid requires only three wires to make it work, the first is the big fat high amperage cable coming from the + side of the Battery and it goes to one of the terminal bolts on the Solenoid.
-A slightly smaller big fat cable goes from the other bolt on the Solenoid to the terminal on the Starter Motor.
-The third wire should be White with a Red trace and it connects to the small spade/tab terminal located between the two posts, and is provide positive power via the ignition key.
+The solenoid requires only three wires to make it work, the first is the thick high amperage cable coming from the + side of the Battery and it goes to the terminal bolts with the flat blade connectors underneath.
+A slightly smaller thick but short cable goes from the other terninal post on the Solenoid to the terminal on the Starter Motor.

-The rest of the wires you see attached to the solenoid are just attached to terminals to that connect them to the power cable from the Battery to supply power for other functions on the Moke and have nothing to do with the function of the Solenoid, however if there is no brown, normally, wire going from one of the spade terminals up to the fuse box and ultimately the ignition or switch then there is no power to come back down the white with red wire to activate the starter solenoid.
+The remaining wires you see attached to the solenoid are there to connect to the cable from the battery to supply power for other functions on the Moke and have nothing to do with the function of the Solenoid, however if there is no brown, normally, wire going from one of the spade terminals up to the fuse box and ultimately the ignition or switch then there is no power to come back down the white with red wire to activate the starter solenoid.

 Problem Solving the Solenoid.

 When it comes to symptoms there aren't too many to choose from.